Sim4n6/sift-docs/cheatsheet/sleuthkit_tools.rst

 =========  ==================================================  ========================================
 Tool Name  Description                                         Example
 =========  ==================================================  ========================================
-fls        Displays deleted file entries in a directory inode ffind      Find the filename that using the inode
+fls        Displays deleted file entries in a directory inode  ``fls imagefile.dd`` ffind      Find the filename that using the inode              ``ffind imagefile.dd inode_num``
 =========  ==================================================  ========================================